 Cover the bowls adequately so small rocks and debris cannot enter them and cause an issue in the movement of blades.
 Call the service plumber to inspect the tank area instead of making your hands dirty and unsanitary.

-All type of toilets produces mild smells because of the poops and waste materials, but macerating ones produce stinky odors that can make the bathroom unappealing.
+All type of toilets produces mild smells because of the poop and waste materials, but macerating ones produce stinky odors that can make the bathroom unappealing.

 The tanks of these toilets always contain a small amount of water to make the procedure easy.
 The water, when mixed with wastewater, produces terrible smells.